 Welcome to the SMA Global Directory, a public listing of medical anthropologists and affiliated professionals.
-Please send questions or comments to firstname.lastname@example.org.
+Please visit our registration page to join.

 - Use the the search field below to search all content in the directory by keywords such as names, research topic, or location.

 - To view listings by organization, select from the drop down list.